gsc229/vanity-numbers/RUNPYTHONAPP.md

 ```
 "224": ["AAH", "BAG", "BAH", "BAI", "BCH", "CBI"]
 ```
-In find_vanity_numbers.py, I broke the phone number down to number-strings and found matches to words between 2 and 7 letters long.
-I ranked all the vanity number results by longest word (they were already ordered alphabetically) and returned the top five.
+In find_vanity_numbers.py, the phone number is broken down into number-strings and matches are found for words between 2 and 7 letters long.
+All the vanity number results are ranked by longest word and the top five are returned.
+In edge cases where there aren't enough words, random letters per each digit are assigned.
+In rare cases where numbers contain many 1s and 0s, not representing any letters, the original phone number is returned.